firebase/firebase-cpp-sdk/release_build_files/readme.md

 code.

 ## Release Notes
+### Upcoming release
+-   Changes
+    -   General (Android): Switched over to Android BoM (Bill of Materials) for dependency versions.
+This requires Gradle 5 or higher.

 ### 9.0.0
 -   Changes
     -   General (iOS): Firebase C++ on iOS is now built using Xcode 13.3.1.